History of Wikipedia: Founding of Wikipedia

-Wales stated in December 2008 that he made Wikipedia's first edit, a test edit with the text "Hello, World!", but this edit may have been to an old version of Wikipedia which soon after was scrapped and replaced by a restart.
+Wales stated in December 2008 that he made Wikipedia's first edit, a test edit with the text "Hello, World!", but this may have been to an old version of Wikipedia which soon after was scrapped and replaced by a restart.
+The first recovered edit to Wikipedia.com was to the HomePage on 15 January 2001, reading "This is the new WikiPedia!"; it can be found here.
 The existence of the project was formally announced and an appeal for volunteers to engage in content creation was made to the Nupedia mailing list on 17 January 2001.

 The project received many new participants after being mentioned on the Slashdot website in July 2001, having already earned two minor mentions in March 2001.
 It then received a prominent pointer to a story on the community-edited technology and culture website Kuro5hin on 25 July.
-Between these relatively rapid influxes of traffic, there had been a steady stream of traffic from other sources, especially Google, which alone sent hundreds of new visitors to the site every day.
-It's first major mainstream media coverage was in The New York Times on 20 September 2001.
+Between these influxes of traffic, there had been a steady stream of traffic from other sources, especially Google, which alone sent hundreds of new visitors to the site every day.
+Its first major mainstream media coverage was in The New York Times on 20 September 2001.

-The project gained its 1,000th article around Monday 12 February 2001 and reached 10,000 articles around 7 September.
-In the first year of its existence, over 20,000 encyclopedia entries were created – a rate of over 1,500 articles per month.
-On Friday 30 August 2002, the article count reached 40,000.

-Wikipedia's earliest edits were long believed lost, since the original UseModWiki software deleted old data after about a month.
-On Tuesday 14 December 2010, developer Tim Starling found backups on SourceForge containing every change made to Wikipedia from its creation in January 2001 to 17 August 2001.
-It showed the first edit as being to HomePage on 15 January 2001, reading "This is the new WikiPedia!".
-That edit was imported in 2019 and can be found here.

-The first three edits that were known of before Tim Starling's discovery, are: